cfpb/design-system/docs/special-pages/updating-this-website.md

   ## Creating new pages

+  If you're adding a new standard to the Design System, make sure it's been discussed and approved first in Hubcap, our internal repository.

   1. To create a new page from scratch, click the "Create new page" button below.

   1. After logging into the CMS, you'll be taken to a blank page in the CMS.
 Follow the "Editing pages" steps above to edit and preview your new page.